ENCCS/gpu-programming/content/13-examples.rst

 **3. How could the algorithm be optimized further?**

-In [previous episode](https://enccs.github.io/gpu-programming/9-non-portable-kernel-models/#memory-optimizations), importance of efficient memory access was already stressed.
+In `an earlier episode <https://enccs.github.io/gpu-programming/9-non-portable-kernel-models/#memory-optimizations>`_, importance of efficient memory access was already stressed.
 In the following examples, each grid point (and its neighbors) will be treated mostly independently; however, this also means that for 5-point stencil each value of the grid point may be read up to 5 times from memory (even if it's the fast GPU memory).
 By rearranging the order of mathematical operations, it may be possible to reuse these values in a more efficient way.

 Another point to note is that even if the solution is propagated in small time steps, not every step might actually be needed for output.
 Once some *local* region of the field is updated, mathematically nothing prevents it from being updated for the second time step -- even if the rest of the field is still being recalculated -- as long as :math:`t = m-1` values for the region boundary are there when needed.
 (Of course, this is more complicated to implement and would only give benefits in certain cases.)